Gamma-positivity and partial gamma-positivity of descent-type polynomials: Jacobi-Stirling permutations

 The Jacobi-Stirling numbers $\JS(n,k;z)$ were discovered as a result of a problem involving the spectral theory of powers of the classical second-order Jacobi differential expression (see~\cite{Andrews09,Everitt07}), and they can be defined as follows:

 In particular, $\JS(n,k;1)=\LS(n,k)$.
-The reader is referred to Andrews et al.~\cite{Andrews13} for further properties of the Jacobi-Stirling numbers.
+The reader is referred to~\cite{Andrews13,Zeng10} for further properties of the Jacobi-Stirling numbers.
 The Jacobi-Stirling polynomial of the second kind is defined by $f_k(n;z)=\JS(n+k,n;z)$.
-The coefficient $p_{k,i}(n)$ of $z^i$ in $f_k(n;z)$ is called the Jacobi-Stirling coefficient of the second for $0\leq i\leq k$.
-Gessel, Lin and Zeng~\cite{Gessel12} found a combinatorial interpretation of the polynomial $A_{k,i}(x)$ defined by
+The coefficient $p_{k,i}(n)$ of $z^i$ in $f_k(n;z)$ is called the Jacobi-Stirling coefficient of the second kind for $0\leq i\leq k$.
+Gessel, Lin and Zeng~\cite{Gessel12} found a combinatorial interpretation of the polynomial $A_{k,i}(x)$ which is defined by